-Elections will be held Monday, Sept.
-11 – Wednesday, Sept.
-13 online.
+Elections will be held Wednesday, September 5 through Friday, September 7 online.

 Individuals may not begin campaigning UNTIL they receive written correspondence from Student Life confirming receipt of the application and verifying eligibility.

-- The start date for fall campaigning is Monday, Sept.
-4. Absolutely no campaigning shall be permitted before this date.
+- The start date for spring campaigning is Tuesday, September 4.
+Absolutely no campaigning shall be permitted before this date.
 Candidates planning on speaking to student groups throughout the campaign are permitted to arrange appointments prior to the start of campaigning.

 - Campaigning shall be considered the display and distribution of posters, flyers, banners, chalking, and other visual displays of candidacy, as well as speaking to any university group or organization.